graybike/graybike.github.io/source/work/green-commons/index.markdown

 Green Commons is an ongoing project, and we’ll continue to be their primary technical partner as the project grows, evolves, and scales.
 [Follow along with us!]

-### User Research & Discovery
+### User Research

 Though Island Press came prepared with a series of features and product ideas for the platform, our first step was to do extensive user reasearch.
 We interviewed journalists, scientists, policymakers, activists, and professors.
 Armed with many hours of interviews and data, we set about to design the platform from the ground up.

 ### Design

-From a series of documents outlining features, Gray Bike worked with the Island Press team to distill these down into a set of wireframes.
+From a series of documents outlining features, Gray Bike worked with the Island Press team to distill these into a set of wireframes.
 With a limited budget, we wanted to focus as much effort as we could on the development side of things without sacrificing design.
 Gray Bike created a set of lightweight wireframes, and then translated them into a series of high-fidelity designs.
 Once functionality and wireframes were set, we started the development process concurrently while workig on higher fidelity wireframes.

 <p class='case-study__image-display text-center'>
   <img src='/images/work/green-commons/group-flow.jpg'>